Sparse FEONet: A Low-Cost, Memory-Efficient Operator Network via Finite-Element Local Sparsity for Parametric PDEs: Methodology: Sparse FEONet

 We then define the level-$t$ neighborhood by

 Accordingly, for interior nodes $(i,j), (p,q) \in \mathcal{V}_h$, we allow a nonzero weight as follows:

 for some given connectivity level $C_\ell \in \mathbb{N}$, and we set the weight to zero otherwise to enforce sparsity.
 For a fixed $C_\ell$ and a stack of $L$ such layers, the dependence of $z^{(L)}_{i,j}$ on the input $z^{(0)}$ is supported on $\mathcal{V}_{L C_\ell}(i,j)$.
 Hence, the effective receptive field grows linearly with the depth $L$ (see, e.g., Figure~\ref{fig:propagation}).
+Details on the effect of connectivity are provided in the appendix.
+Remarkably, accurate approximations are achieved even when the effective receptive field does not fully cover the entire domain.